 Google is working on Google Wallet, which will keep all of your payment information in one place.
 Because Google takes care of the payment, webshops don’t need to know the credit card numbers of their users.

 We are hoping that this system, or another implementation of it, will catch on soon.
-It allows users to sign in once, and shop with fewer clicks and a lot less to type.
+It allows users to sign in once, and shop with fewer clicks and a lot less typing.
 Of course, this is especially important when these users are on tablets.

 Easier, Not Just for the User

-While we think the aforementioned digital wallets will make the biggest difference, let's conclude with more good news.
-New companies are set to change payments in more ways, which is beneficial to everyone with a webshop and e-commerce enabled online catalog.
+While we think the aforementioned digital wallets will make the biggest difference, let’s conclude with more good news.
+New companies are poised to alter payment methods in more ways, which will benefit anyone with a web store and an e-commerce-enabled online catalog.
 Most notably, transfer costs will drop rapidly: Dwolla uses a flat fee of $0.25 per transaction, for instance.
 Companies like BrainTree, Square and TheLevelUp all offer similar, competitive rates.

 Unfortunately, some of these solutions are still U.S.-only.
 We are looking forward to a future where these tools will be available for the rest of the world.

-We hope you enjoyed this brief look at the effect of changes in the payments-landscape.
-If you have any suggestions about great payment providers, both national and international, we would be happy to hear about them.comments powered by Disqus
+We hope you enjoyed this brief look at the effect of changes in the payments landscape.
+If you have any suggestions about great payment providers, both national and international, we would be happy to hear about them.